Wolfgang Völz

-Wolfgang Otto Völz (16 August 1930 – 2 May 2018) was a German actor.
-He is known for his roles in theatre plays, TV shows, feature films (especially German films based on Edgar Wallace works) and taped radio shows.
+Wolfgang Otto Völz (16 August 1930 – 2 May 2018) was a German actor and voice actor.
+He is known for his roles in theatre plays, TV shows, feature films (especially German films based on Edgar Wallace works) and audio dramas.
 He was also a very prolific voice actor.

 Völz studied acting and consequently worked as a stage actor.
-After more than ten years of acting including a great deal of supporting roles in feature films and TV shows he became a popular cast member ("Lt.
-Mario de Monti") of Space Patrol – The Fantastic Adventures of the Spaceship Orion.
+After more than ten years of acting, including a great deal of supporting roles in feature films and TV shows, he became a popular cast member (as Lt.
+Mario de Monti) on Space Patrol – The Fantastic Adventures of the Spaceship Orion.
 He continued being successful on the TV screen by playing Ioan (German: Johann), the driver and bodyguard of Graf Yoster (and afterwards many other characters).

-As a voice actor he dubbed American stars such as Walter Matthau, Peter Falk and Mel Brooks and people or animals in animated films like Impy's Island.
+As a voice actor, he dubbed American stars such as Walter Matthau, Peter Falk and Mel Brooks and characters in animated films like Impy's Island.